g-v-k/simple-chat-app/Readme.md

-This is a Chat application in Nodejs for practice.
+This is a Chat application using web sockets in Nodejs for practice.
 The source code is written in Typescript.